By Ken Perrotte

 The Northern Long Range sub-region of Newfoundland’s Great Northern Peninsula, the area where Arluk Outfitters operates, has rugged terrain.
 The scenic "Viking Trail" runs along the peninsula's western edge.
 The St. Paul’s Pond base camp where we hunted is at an elevation of 1,440 feet, although some stands positioned high above the pond are several hundred feet higher and offer expansive views across countless mossy peat bogs, highland meadows, and slopes and valleys.
 Thick stands of tuckamore, dominated by stunted black spruce and occasional patches of balsam fir, punctuate the landscape.

 Morning of Day 1 arrived.
 A gentle weather system swirled, bringing light rain and drizzle every 30 minutes.
 Tony and I began our hunt in a familiar spot – one of his favorite locations on high ground south of the pond.
 It’s a bit of a sweat getting there, but pays off with views for miles, including a gorgeous valley feeding into the national park.
 Tony called an impressive bull to that very location during the season's first week.
-A hand-built rock shelter built around a moss-covered boulder that serves as a seat is the focal point.
+A rock shelter, hand-built around a moss-covered boulder that serves as a seat, is the focal point.
 This spot was so revered by a longtime hunter that a granite memorial to him was placed there after he died.

 Further down the pond, Steve and Sherman beached their boat near the original hunting lodge, now used for winter storage of store boats and equipment.
 They set out on foot into the rising sun, following a gentle trail to an elevated hunting blind above a river.
 The blind, a boxy platform wrapped with waist-high canvas, is one of Sherm's favorites.
 His dad Hebbert says he has taken at least 150 moose from it during his guiding career.
 Missourian Jay Simpson, a hunter in our 2019 camp, shot a day-two, big bull there within 15 minutes of settling in.